These are the skills you’ll need to pick up for jobs in the future

 Instead, you should be looking to deploy entrepreneurial values in your main job as a way of standing out as someone that isn’t afraid to take risks, moving away from the idea that future jobs are going to require us to be mindless drones.

-Bumble saw a gap in the dating app experience for women and now turn over €310 million annually.
-Arrival were tired of London transport not doing enough to lower CO2 emission and have raised €367 million to combat this.
+Bumble saw a gap in the dating app experience for women and now turns over €310 million annually.
+Arrival was tired of London transport not doing enough to lower CO2 emission and have raised €367 million to combat this.
 The list goes on.

-A strong sense of self belief was placed as a top three desirable skill by McKinsey in roles that produce high incomes and job satisfaction.
+A strong sense of self-belief was placed as a top three desirable skills by McKinsey in roles that produce high incomes and job satisfaction.
 This is very much easier said than done - many of us don’t feel confident in our abilities because we’re in jobs that demotivate us or strain us into thinking we’re not the right fit.

 One of the commonly cited positives of tech-integrated working is the proposal that it’ll make the more mundane and stressful aspects of our jobs easier.
 Using this logic, there will be leeway in the coming years for us to explore our career in directions we hadn’t previously thought possible.
 If we’re willing to take those opportunities, that is.